 On 15 October 2013, Infratil announced they would sell the airport to a company wholly owned by Ann Gloag, co-founder of Stagecoach Group.
 Manston Skyport Ltd took over the running of the airport on 29 November 2013.
 On 19 March 2014, it was announced that a 45-day consultation period into the closure of the airport had begun.
 Daily losses were said to be running at £10,000.
 The airport’s chief executive announced that the airport could close on 9 April 2014.
 On 25 March 2014 KLM announced the suspension of their flights to Amsterdam from 10 April, leaving the airport without any scheduled passenger traffic.

-Multiple bids were entered to buy the airport by parties including Riveroak Investment Corp., an American company who has previous experience in aviation and debt restructuring.
-These credible, viable and fair bids had been refused by the airport owner which was branded as “corporate vandalism” by Sir Roger Gale MP.
+Multiple bids were entered to buy the airport by parties including Riveroak Investment Corp.
+These bids were refused by the airport owner which was branded as “corporate vandalism” by Sir Roger Gale MP.
 This leads many to believe Ann Gloag and Pauline Bradley’s plan was for re-development for the start.
 The airport ceased operations on May 15th 2014.

 In September 2014, it was announced that Trevor Cartner and Chris Musgrave had purchased a majority stake in the Airport site for an undisclosed fee.
 They now have decided to rename the site as “Stone Hill Park” and plan to redevelop the site to include housing and “mixed-use”.

 Action continues within the SuMA group, aiming to save Manston Airport and support it in the long term.